ShakirKhurshid/image-processing-straightner/README.md

 2.*Open CV* - OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.
 In simple language it is library used for Image Processing.
 It is mainly used to do all the operation related to Images.
 3.*Numpy*
 4.*imutils* -  Provides convenient functions to make basic image processing functions such as translation, rotation, resizing, etc with OpenCV
-To check your pythin version  type in command line
+To check your python version  type in command line
  ```python --version```
 ## Installing
  To install openCV type